-18.1.1 All on-map movement takes place during the OPs Phases by players moving any, all, or none of their Formations, independent Wagons, and unbrigaded Troop units.

-18.1.2 Movement is always voluntary.

-18.1.3 Magazines can never move.

-18.1.4 French National Guards units can move only when they are part of a Formation.

-18.1.5 Within each OPs Phase the player with Initiative (Section 1.1) moves all his forces first and then the non-Initiative player does the same.

-18.1.6 Movement is from one area to an adjacent area.
+- 18.1.1 All on-map movement takes place during the OPs Phases by players moving any, all, or none of their Formations, independent Wagons, and un-brigaded Troop units. - 18.1.2 Movement is always voluntary. - 18.1.3 Magazines can never move. - 18.1.4 French National Guards units can move only when they are part of a Formation. - 18.1.5 Within each OPs Phase the player with Initiative (Section 1.1) moves all his forces first and then the non-Initiative player does the same. - 18.1.6 Movement is from one area to an adjacent area.

-18.1.7 If two areas only meet at a border vertex, movement is not permitted between those areas.
-Example Units or Formations may not move in either direction from La Pausse (H8) to Aurillac (H9) or from Firminy (I9) to Cruese (G8).

-18.1.8 Area or border Terrain types have different MP costs to enter or cross and may prohibit crossing (Section 18.3).

-18.1.9 As a Formation or unit moves, keep a running tally of MPs spent.

-18.1.10 A moving Formation or unit may not expend more MPs than its MA for that Movement Segment (Exception Force March, Section 18.4).

-18.1.11 OOS Formations (Case 16.5.3) can only move 1 area and not across prohibited borders (Exception Case 18.3.10).

-18.1.12 MPs cannot be transferred from one unit to another.

-18.1.13 A Formation's movement ends immediately and no further MPs may be expended when it enters an area containing enemy units.

-18.1.14 Unbrigaded units may not move into an area with opposing units.

-18.1.15 The non-Initiative player (moving second), whose forces start their move in an area occupied with Formation(s) of the Initiave player (that moved into this area), may not move these forces directly into the adjacent area(s) that the Initiative player's Formation(s) moved out of.

-18.1.16 A player may never move forces into Luxembourg (this is noted on the map).

-Game Play Note There is some limited normal map movement during the Off-Board Movement Segments in the Advanced Game.
+- 18.1.7 If two areas only meet at a border vertex, movement is not permitted between those areas.
+Example Units or Formations may not move in either direction from La Pausse (H8) to Aurillac (H9) or from Firminy (I9) to Cruese (G8). - 18.1.8 Area or border Terrain types have different MP costs to enter or cross and may prohibit crossing (Section 18.3). - 18.1.9 As a Formation or unit moves, keep a running tally of MPs spent. - 18.1.10 A moving Formation or unit may not expend more MPs than its MA for that Movement Segment (Exception Force March, Section 18.4). - 18.1.11 OOS Formations (Case 16.5.3) can only move one area and not across prohibited borders (Exception Case 18.3.10). - 18.1.12 MPs cannot be transferred from one unit to another. - 18.1.13 A Formation's movement ends immediately and no further MPs may be expended when it enters an area containing enemy units. - 18.1.14 Un-brigaded units may not move into an area with opposing units. - 18.1.15 The non-Initiative player (moving second), whose forces begin their move in an area the Initiative player has entered (with units or Formations), may exit only under specified conditions.
+The second player may Withdraw (Section 6.11) if the Initiative player has no Cavalry, no Cavalry CFs on screen, or if the second player has more Cavalry CFs on screen than the opponent.
+If cavalry screens are equal, the second player may Withdraw if his Leader in command has more remaining APs than the opponent.
+Lone Cavalry units may withdraw automatically, lone Infantry cannot Withdraw.
+In all situations the second player may not move his forces directly into the adjacent area(s) from which the Initiative player entered. - 18.1.16 A player may never move forces into Luxembourg (this is noted on the map). - Game Play Note There is some limited normal map movement during the Off-Board Movement Segments in the Advanced Game.